 Accommodations

 Accommodations can be over the top in cost.
-The most expensive options are hotels, which average around 150-200 Pounds per night ($250-340 CAD).
-The cheapest option for travellers is hostels at around $50 CAD a night.
-Thankfully, the London hostels are usually located in great downtown locations.
-I’ve enjoyed my stay at many hostels, but it’s definitely not for every traveller.
-I don’t think everyone could handle 12 people sleeping in one room, shared bathrooms, and constantly surrounded by strangers.
+The most expensive options are hotels, which average around 180-300 Pounds per night ($320-550 CAD).
+The cheapest option for travellers is hostels at around $50-75 CAD a night.
+Fortunately, most London hostels are conveniently situated in prime downtown areas.
+While I’ve had enjoyable stays at several of them, hostel life isn’t suited for everyone.
+Sharing a room with 12 people, using communal bathrooms, and being constantly surrounded by strangers can be challenging for some travellers.

 I definitely recommend booking your accommodations early!
 This will give you more time to find the cheapest and most budget-friendly options for your next vacation.